 Choose the size of the pan according to how many vegetables you use so that it’s full and the juices won’t evaporate away causing the vegetables to dry out a possibly burn.
 If you are just cooking a chicken and making separate sides, use a small casserole so you have plenty of the wine flavored au jus.

-- 2 1/2 – 3 pound roasting chicken or fresh brined organic chicken (Trader Joe’s carries these)
+- 3 to 5 pound organic chicken (Trader Joe’s carries these)

 - 1/2 lemon